Bolehill Recreation Ground: BMX Track

 up to standard and made improvements.
-The track has been redesigned several times over the years and was resurfaced in 2015.
+The track has been redesigned several times over the years and was resurfaced in 2015 and resurfaced further times throughout the coming years.
+In 2022 - 2023 the track underwent a major design change, with the layout of the track changing and the jumps being made bigger.
 The track is now home to the Sheffield Dirt Society.